2chevskii/JsTimers/README.md

 ### `Ref`/`UnRef` methods

-All timers will by default prevent your application from exiting until destroyed, but there are a way to explicitly tell them not to
+All timers will by default prevent your application from exiting until destroyed, but there is a way to explicitly tell them not to

 ```cs
 static void Main(string[] args) {